tobin-wainer/TESS_Cluster_Age_ML/README.md

 Light Curve summary statistics for data augmented light curves are available in the data folder.
 Trying to get the actual light curve fits files in the light_curves folder

+Jupyter Notebooks are in the home directory.
+Paths will need to be updated